Veterans and Alcoholism

 Alcohol use disorder affects a Veteran’s health, emotional well-being, personal life, and professional goals.
 Over time, this debilitating disease will also begin to impact family members, friends, and other loved ones.

 If you are a Veteran who is struggling with alcohol misuse, help is available.
-At AAC, the Salute to Recovery program supports and treats Veterans diagnosed with alcohol use disorder or substance use disorder, in addition to co-occurring diagnoses, such as depression and PTSD.
+At AAC, the Veteran program supports and treats Veterans diagnosed with alcohol use disorder or substance use disorder, in addition to co-occurring diagnoses, such as depression and PTSD.

 • Cognitive-Behavioral Therapy (CBT).
 Patients learn how to identify negative thinking patterns, as well as behaviors, to live a healthier, substance-free life.